jup-ag/space-station/labs/2-perpetual-exchange/2-jlp-pool.md

 - Borrowing Fees of Positions
 - Trading Fees of the Pool

+The fees are being compounded into the pool hourly.

 Now, let's explore some of the risks associated with holding JLP:

 **Profit and Loss (P&L) Dynamics:** Traders' P&L from perpetual trading impacts the JLP pool.
 If a trader incurs a net negative P&L, the losses are sourced from the JLP pool to compensate the trader.
 Conversely, if a trader's P&L is net positive, the gains are deposited into the JLP pool for LP holders.